fifthrone/fifth-tees-website/README.md

 Example: src/product-data.js

 To add the data in product-data,js into your firestore database, call the addProduct, addHero and addFeatured function in firebase.utils.ts once.

+## Folder Structure

+- /public - Contains static assets, such as images and fonts
+- /src/app - Contains the main pages and routes of the application
+- /src/components - Contains all the reusable React components
+- /src/store - Contains Redux toolkit store and slices
+- /src/hooks - Contains custom hooks
+- /src/utils - Contains Firebase and utility functions
+- /src/products-data.js - Contains example of product data